 Don’t forget to pay a visit to the technicolored wooden Zenkov or Ascension Cathedral in the heart of Paniflov park.
 Every single component of it is made of wood–even the nails!
 It’s free to enter, so long as you’re in somewhat modest clothes.

-Be sure take a cable car ride up to Kok Tobe, the highest point in Almaty, to watch the sunset.
+Be sure to take a cable car ride up to Kok Tobe, the highest point in Almaty, to watch the sunset.
 The cable car leaves from a building to the right of the Palace of the Republic and costs 2,000 tenge for a two-way ticket.

-Once you’ve had your fill of the city life, take a day to head to the outskirts of the city and take in some of the nearby nature.
+Once you’ve had your fill of city life, take a day to head to the outskirts of the city and take in some of the nearby nature.
 To start, take a bus or taxi to Medeu, the highest ice skating rink in the world.

 There are plenty of trails up, down, and around the surrounding mountains that start around Medeu.
 The Lonely Planet for Central Asia has a good description of a route through the mountains with hardly any people.